slsdetectorgroup/slsDetectorPackage/README.md

 Before building from source make sure that you have the [software wiki](https://slsdetectorgroup.github.io/devdoc/dependencies.html) installed.
 If installing using conda, conda will manage the dependencies.
 Avoid also installing packages with pip.

 ## Documentaion
-Detailed documentation can be found in the [software wiki](https://slsdetectorgroup.github.io/devdoc/index.html) and on the [official site](https://www.psi.ch/en/detectors/software).
+Detailed documentation including installation can be found in the [software wiki](https://slsdetectorgroup.github.io/devdoc/index.html).

+Different releases can be found on the [official site](https://www.psi.ch/en/lxn/software-releases).

+Firmware compatiblity can be found in [firmware page](https://github.com/slsdetectorgroup/slsDetectorFirmware)

 ## Installation